awwmeyy/econsim/prompts/gameplay/LLMturn.md

-**Task:** As an AI-controlled country in the World Economy Simulator game, your goal is to make optimal decisions to maximize your country's economic performance over 50 turns, focusing on end-game metrics that can be directly measured from the final state data.
+**Task:** As an AI-controlled country in the World Economy Simulator game, your goal is to maximize your country's economic performance over 50 turns by making optimal decisions.
+Focus on end-game metrics that can be directly measured from the final state data.
+You will be provided with your country's current data, including industries, resources, stockpiles, and current marketplace prices.
+You can perform actions such as starting new industries, expanding industries, and upgrading technology for existing industries.
+When buying or selling resources, ensure that all transactions comply with resource availability and capital constraints.

 ---